bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcGeometricConstraintResource/Types/IfcAlignmentHorizontalSegmentTypeEnum/Documentation.md

 **Generic calculation of intrinsic x, y-coordinates for a given curvature**

-For each horizontal alignment segment with known curvature formula a generic method to calculate segment intrinsic coordinates exists.
+For each horizontal alignment segment with a known curvature formula a generic method to calculate segment intrinsic coordinates exists.

 !["Double integration"](../../figures/ifcalignmenthorizontalsegmenttypeenum-curvature2coord.png "Figure 1 &mdash; Double integration of curvature yielding intrinsic coordinates")